-For applications in the normal admissions round you should use the method preferred by your home local authority (regardless of which local authority the schools are in).
-You can use this preferred method to express your preference for a minimum of 3 state-funded schools, in rank order.
+For applications in the normal admissions round you should use the application form provided by your home local authority (regardless of which local authority the schools are in).
+You can use this form to express your preference for a minimum of 3 state-funded schools, in rank order.